 Education First had the pleasure of interviewing many leading partnerships for this report, but we know there are more partners out there doing terrific work.
-If you and your district or teacher preparation program partner are doing something innovative or have tools to share, please contact Priti Sanghani at psanghani@education-first.com.
+If you and your district or teacher preparation program partner are doing something innovative or have tools to share, please contact Grace Beard at gbeard@education-first.com.
 We would love to hear from you.